Fort Lauderdale Personal Injury Lawyers Logo

 What Is The Statute Of Limitations On Wrongful Death Claims In Florida?

-Actions for wrongful death resulting from medical malpractice, for example, are subject to the medical malpractice statute of limitations rather than the traditional statute of limitations for wrongful death actions.
+Actions for a wrongful death case resulting from medical malpractice, for example, are subject to the medical malpractice statute of limitations rather than the traditional statute of limitations for wrongful death actions.
 Florida Statute § 95.11(4)(b) states that an action for medical malpractice also must be started within two years of the date of the event giving rise to the action, but the limit can be extended to seven years when it can be shown that fraud, concealment, or intentional misrepresentation of fact prevented the discovery of the injury.

 Another type of defendant for which special rules apply is state governmental agencies.
 Florida Statute § 768.28 waives the state’s right to sovereign immunity, meaning it can be sued for certain personal injury actions.